 Overview:

 Imagine a young child hears an adult say, “I want to watch the news,” then watches the adult press a button on the remote control.
 A moment later, the television screen turns on.
 The next day, the child wants to turn on the television screen to watch cartoons.
 How does the child know what to do?
 Is it enough to say, “I want to watch cartoons,” or is pushing the button on the remote control necessary, too?
-Solving this problem requires children to use the information they observed (i.e. the adult’s behaviors) to come up with a solution.
+Solving this problem requires children to use the information they observed (i.e., the adult’s behaviors) to come up with a solution.
 In their daily lives, children encounter many situations where they need to decode cause-and-effect from complex or ambiguous observations in order to accomplish a goal.

 In order to examine children’s capacity for causal reasoning, psychologists set up tasks using causal scenarios to observe how children draw conclusions and test new hypotheses about the relationships between different types of objects.
 In these tasks, children are shown interactions involving individual objects or sets of objects.
 Then, they are asked to identify and use the links between the causes and the effects to solve a problem.